dariodip/rfd-discovery/README.md

 or
 `venv\Scripts\activate` on Windows.

-You can check if the virtual environmnent is activated, checking if the command prompt has the prefix `(venv)`.
+You can check if the virtual environment is activated, checking if the command prompt has the prefix `(venv)`.

 To install all the requirements, run the following: